xinity/dcos-docs-site/pages/services/edge-lb/how-to-tasks/basic-configuration/index.md

 This section provides code examples that illustrate how to set Edge-LB pool configuration options using the Edge-LB REST API with application definitions and sample pool configuration settings.

+# Before you begin
+Before you create Edge-LB pools and pool configuration files, you should have DC/OS Enterprise cluster nodes installed and ready to use and hae previously downloaded and installed the latest Edge-LB packages.

+For information about installing Edge-LB packages, see the [installation](/services/edge-lb/installing/) instructions.

 # Using Edge-LB for a sample Marathon application
 DC/OS services typically run as applications on the Marathon framework.
 To create a pool configuration file for a Marathon application, you need to know the Mesos `task` name and `port` name.
 With this information, you can then configure an Edge-LB pool to handle load balancing for that Marathon appllication.